 Chris left school at 16 to briefly work in engineering before persuading a graphic design studio to offer him a week’s trial, which resulted in three further years’ employment.
 Thereafter, Chris set up his own business, designing for clients mainly in the arts and music sectors, and was also involved in the management of a record label in Manchester.

 Subsequently, working as Creative Director for a Leeds company, Chris moved into branding, and now works with organisations and educational establishments to create campaigns that “really mean something”.

-Last year Chris produced a book, One More Hill – A Cycling Journal, about one of his passions and based in the South Pennines.
+In 2014, Chris produced a book, One More Hill – A Cycling Journal, about one of his passions and based in the South Pennines.
 It features tales of stunning landscapes, local manufacturing and the life stories of local people.

 The award of Honorary Doctor of the University recognises the dedication that Chris applies to Totally Locally.
 His involvement with the Business School’s local town projects using the Townkit exemplifies our values of partnership, people focus, innovation and enterprise.